What is 10k miles?

 A detailed analysis of a good 10k time by age and gender is in medical news today.

 What is a decent 10k time for a beginner?

-Considering the world record for a 10k race is 26:41, a beginner that runs under 60minutes has done quite while
+Considering the world record for a 10k race is 26:41, a beginner that runs under 60 minutes has done quite well.